-- Read the school AUPs and encourage their children to adhere to them. - Support the school in their online safety approaches by discussing online safety issues with their children and reinforce appropriate, safe online behaviours at home. - Role model safe and appropriate use of technology and social media. - Abide by the school's home-school agreement and/or AUPs.
-Identify changes in behaviour that could indicate that their child is at risk of harm online. - Seek help and support from the school, or other appropriate agencies, if they or their child encounter risk or concerns online. - Contribute to the development of the school online safety policies. - Use school systems, such as learning platforms, and other network resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.
+- Read our acceptable use of technology policies and encourage their children to adhere to them. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media and abide by the home-school agreement and acceptable use of technology policies. - Seek help and support from the school or other appropriate agencies, if they or their child encounter online issues. - Contribute to the development of our online safety policies. - Use our systems, such as our learning platform, Purple Mash, and other IT resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by the new and emerging technologies that their children access and use at home.